June 27, 2019 | ATLANTA

 As a church that is united on the need to care for children, we can be in mission together.

-, Global Ministries encourages you to take part in A Sunday of Solidarity for Suffering Children
+This Sunday, June 30, Global Ministries encourages you to take part in A Sunday of Solidarity for Suffering Children in three ways:

 A Prayer for Suffering Children